 A cataract is a medical condition that affects most people sooner or later.
 It is the most common eye disease and part of the normal aging process.
 After the age of 50, it is quite probable that the human eye starts to develop some form of this ocular disease.
 The word cataract is derived from the Latin cataracta, meaning ‘waterfall’ and from the Ancient Greek καταρράκτης (katarrhaktēs), which means ‘down-rushing’.
 Like water rapidly rushing turns white, it may be a metaphorical term to describe the effect running time has on the whitening of a lens with advanced cataract progression.

-Change occurs in the eye that occurs with increasing age.
-The crystalline lens in the eye is mostly made of water and protein.
+Cataracts are an eye disorder that occurs typically with increasing age.
+The natural lens of the eye, called also crystalline lens is mostly made of water and protein.
 Due to a change in that protein structure over time, the natural lens becomes increasingly cloudy – gradually causing the main symptoms of cataracts.

 According to the latest assessment of the World Health Organization (WHO):